Institutional Undergraduate Scholarships

 TU Scholarships and grants, unless specifically stated, may be applied only toward tuition for full time, first, degree seeking students.
 Unless otherwise noted, the amount(s) listed on the Award Notice are yearly awards with one-half applicable to the fall semester and one-half to the spring semester.
 The single exception is the Federal Work-Study Program, which is received in bi-weekly paychecks as earned.
 Since a student must earn the Work-Study award, this amount is not available for bill payment at the beginning of the semester.

-University scholarships credit to the student's account no earlier than the first day of class.
+University scholarships credit to the student's account no earlier than the first day of class each semester.
 These awards are made possible from general funds budgeted each year with approval of The University of Tulsa Board of Trustees.

 Presidential Scholarship-Given to new freshman, scholarships are determined by exceptional class rank, ACT and/or SAT scores and overall academic performance.
 Awards range up to $6,000 per year and can be combined with other scholarship awards to total TU's base tuition, room and board.
 Awarded for eight semesters with a cumulative gpa of 3.25 and completion of 24 credit hours per academic year. *Limited number awarded.
 Please see "Other Scholarship Awards" to see how outside scholarships will affect this award.